 As parents and caregivers, we can help change this by creating more demand for diversity in our children’s books and by supporting BIPOC or LGBTQ+ authors whenever possible.

 Not only is it vital that characters in books reflect a wide variety of races or ethnicities, but it is also important to have books that reflect different gender, gender identities and expressions, sexual orientations, and children with different abilities.

 Ideally, we want a mixture of books showing strong, diverse role models (real or fictional) AND diverse characters in every day stories.

 Seeing children that reflect the wide variety of children in real life will help develop their empathy, compassion, and acceptance.
 And the earlier the better!

 Diverse Books For Babies (0-1)

-- Global Babies by The Global Fund For Children – Babies love seeing real life faces of other babies, and this book shows real life babies from around the world.
-There is also Global Baby Bedtimes, Global Baby Boys and Global Baby Girls.
+- Global Babies by The Global Fund For Children – Babies love seeing the real-life faces of other babies, and this book shows real-life babies from around the world.
+There are also Global Baby Bedtimes, Global Baby Boys, and Global Baby Girls.